Grow with Austin!

 Students can apply for financial aid through the FAFSA (Free Application for Federal Student Aid) in addition to scholarships.
 Federal Pell Grants are one type of aid.

-At Austin Community College, between 60 and 70 percent of students receive financial aid in one way or another, which lowers debt and expands access to higher education.
+At ACC, between 60 and 70 percent of students receive financial aid in one way or another, which lowers debt and expands access to higher education.

 Austin Community College's campus life is lively, welcoming, and intended to improve the educational experience for students both within and outside of the classroom.
 Every Austin Community College campus has clubs, wellness centers, student lounges, and cultural events, so there are plenty of opportunities to get involved.
 Students are encouraged to develop a sense of community, pursue interests, and get ready for life after college in a friendly and encouraging setting through everything from leadership programs and multicultural festivals to career workshops and volunteer opportunities.